Nocardiosis

 Other Nocardia species sometimes cause localized or, occasionally, systemic infections.

-Nocardiosis occurs worldwide in all age groups, but incidence is higher in older adults, especially men, and immunocompromised patients.
-Person-to-person spread is rare.
+Nocardiosis occurs worldwide in all age groups, but its incidence is higher in older adults and immunocompromised patients.
+Person-to-person and animal-to-human transmission are not known to occur.
+In the United States, there are approximately 500 to 1,000 new cases of nocardiosis infection annually (1).

 Nocardia is found in standing water, decaying plants, and soil.
 Infection is via inhalation of dust that contains the bacteria or by direct inoculation of the skin when contaminated soil or water enters through a cut or scrape.